-2014 Actions: In 2014 the Foundation increase its grant pool to a total of \$400,000 in grants to be apportioned among the current six grant pools.
+2015 Actions: In 2015 the Foundation increased its grant pool to a total of \$1,000,000 in grants to be apportioned among the current six grant pools.
 Apportionment is done according to a formula that provides a base allocation of \$50,000 for each province and \$50,000 for inter-provincial projects, with the balance distributed according to the formula.
-No additional one-time funding is planned beyond this allocation for 2014 as part of the Foundation's imperative to reinvesting most of its income to improve the market value of the fund.

-- Provide a reasonable and equitable distribution of funds - Ensure effective management of program expenditures to facilitate restoration of the ASCF fund, while observing proper due diligence.
+- · Provide a reasonable and equitable distribution of funds - Ensure effective management of program expenditures to facilitate maintenance of the ASCF fund, while observing proper due diligence.

-• Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income.
+Enhance ability to be more responsive to the diverse salmon conservation needs of each province by offering a greater allocation in grant funding, subject to improvement in investment income.